Your emergency fund money and where to put it.

 The ‘don’t blame me’ blurb: I am not a financial advisor, portfolio manager, or accountant.
 This is not tax or investment advice; it’s information to get you going.
 Please consult your trusty professional and do your due diligence.
 Carry-on!

-Updated: April 2025 to include using U.S. treasury ETF/fund as an option.
+Updated: April 2025 to include using a U.S. Treasury ETF/fund as an option.

 As a freelancer or single-person business, your emergency fund is the first thing you should establish.

 You know that the shit can hit the fan fast (a recession, an injury, or the loss of your main client).
-If it does, you need to be able to live and pay your living expenses until you get back on your feet.
-That means having some emergency funds in an account somewhere.
+If it does, you need to be able to pay your living expenses until you get back on your feet.
+That means having a dedicated emergency fund account.

 TL;DR